Fishing council ties bycatch limits on Bering Sea trawlers to halibut abundance

-The council that manages fishing in federal waters voted to link groundfish trawl fishing in the Bering Sea and Aleutian Islands to halibut abundance today.
+The council that manages fishing in federal waters voted last week to link groundfish trawl fishing in the Bering Sea and Aleutian Islands to halibut abundance.
 The action caps — at least for now — a six-year debate about curbing halibut bycatch in Alaska.

 For many who have been following that debate, the decision comes as a surprise because it’s expected to deal what trawlers say is a crushing blow to their fishery.